Law Enforcement Scholarship

 Students must meet admission requirements and be fully accepted to WBU before enrolling in courses.

-Undergraduate students must meet full-time status by taking 12 credit hours (4 courses, generally) per term at the Plainview campus or 9 hours (3 courses) per term at an extension campus or online.
-Graduate students must take 9 hours (3 courses) at the Plainview campus or 6 hours (2 courses) at an extension campus or online.
+Undergraduate students must meet full-time status by taking 12 credit hours (4 courses, generally) per term at the Plainview campus or 9 hours (3 courses) per term at an external campus or online.
+Graduate students must take 9 hours (3 courses) at the Plainview campus or 6 hours (2 courses) at an external campus or online.

 Law enforcement employees must have completed POST-certified academy, and be currently employed in a position that requires that certification to be maintained, or be the spouse or dependent child of someone who is.

 Law enforcement employees must show proof of current law enforcement employment at the beginning of the first enrolled term, and the beginning of each academic year after that.
 For spouses and children, proof of spouse or parent employment will be required.

 The scholarship may be applied to tuition, fees, books, dorm costs and meal plans, depending on campus choice.

 In order to use the scholarship for books, students must order their books through a Wayland bookstore an charge the amount to their student account.

 Click here for a list of campuses near you.